millerms/CranburyChiropractic/_pages/services/shockwave-therapy-eswt.md

 {: .reveal .reveal--fade }

 ### Why we use it
-ESWT is most consistently helpful for **plantar fasciitis** and **mid‑portion Achilles tendinopathy**.
-It can also be considered for other stubborn tendon or enthesis issues (e.g., lateral elbow, greater‑trochanter/hip) when exam findings fit.
-It’s **not** a replacement for active care—we use it to support progress alongside targeted exercises.
+ESWT is most consistently helpful for **upper and lower extremity tendon, fascial, and soft-tissue issues**.
+It’s often considered for other stubborn tendon problems (e.g., tennis elbow) when exam findings fit.
+It’s **not** a replacement for adjustments or active care—we use it to calm irritated tissue so the sensory signals feeding your brain clear up and motor control carries over between visits.
 {: .reveal .reveal--fade }

 ### When we use it
 - **Plantar fasciitis** (heel pain)
-- **Mid‑portion Achilles tendinopathy**
+- **Upper and lower extremity tendinopathy**
-- Lateral epicondyle (“tennis elbow”) and other persistent tendon/enthesis complaints
+- **Lateral epicondyle** (“tennis elbow”) and other persistent tendon/enthesis complaints
 - **Stubborn spots** that haven’t improved with rest or routine care
 - When you prefer a non‑invasive option before considering injections or surgery {: .reveal .reveal--fade }